- Research Programs

 Kevin J. McNamara, an FPRI Associate Scholar, is a former journalist for Calkins Media Inc. and a former aide to U.S. Congressman R. Lawrence Coughlin.
-He earned the B.A. in journalism and the M.A. in international politics from Temple University (where he was a student of noted military historian Russell F. Weigley), as well as a certificate from the Center for National Security Law at the University of Virginia Law School.A former contributing editor to Orbis: A Journal of World Affairs, he has been published in journals such as The American Spectator, Commentary, Defense News, Military History Quarterly, Modern Age, National Review Online, Russian Life, Society, The University Bookman, and The World & I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Newsday, Philadelphia Inquirer, Providence Journal, and Seattle Times.
-His work has been translated into Chinese and has been cited by the U.S. House Committee on Foreign Affairs and by the U.S. Commission on Broadcasting to the People’s Republic of China.
+He earned the B.A. in journalism and M.A. in international politics from Temple University (where he was a student of military historian Russell F. Weigley), as well as a certificate from the Center for National Security Law at the University of Virginia.A former contributing editor to Orbis: A Journal of World Affairs, he has been published in Academic Questions, The American Spectator, Commentary, Defense News, Historická Revue (Slovak Republic), Military History Quarterly, Modern Age, The National Interest, National Review Online, Russian Life, Society, The University Bookman, and The World & I, as well as in the Chicago Tribune, Cleveland Plain Dealer, Detroit News, Hospodářské Noviny (Czech Republic), Newsday, Philadelphia Inquirer, Providence Journal, and Seattle Times.
+His work has been translated into Korean and has been cited by the U.S. House Committee on Foreign Affairs and the U.S. Commission on Broadcasting to the People’s Republic of China.
 He is listed in Who’s Who in the World, Who’s Who in America, and Who’s Who in the East.

-The book has met with high praise in reviews in the Czech Republic, United Kingdom, and United States.
+The book has met with high praise in reviews in the Czech and Slovak Republics, United Kingdom, and United States.
 Publisher’s Weekly calls McNamara’s book a “captivating narrative history . . .
 McNamara proves to be a great storyteller.”
 Kirkus Reviews calls Dreams of a Great Small Nation “Extraordinary . . .
 McNamara, an impressive storyteller armed with a treasure of documents only recently available, ably narrates the remarkable feats of these men who fought every inch of the way . . . a fantastic addition to the shelves of World War I histories.”
 The Library Journal says he “shares a valuable story that is relatively unknown and understood in the West.”
 Below are links to the entire Kirkus and Publisher’s Weekly reviews of Dreams of a Great Small Nation.